georgywasiat/Financial-Sentiment-Analysis/README.md

-# -Financial-Sentiment-Analysis
+# Financial-Sentiment-Analysis

 In this research, I conducted experiments on sentiment analysis using a financial dataset obtained from Kaggle.
+The research results, employing the Support Vector Machine algorithm, indicate that the model's accuracy for 3 sentiment classes (positive, neutral, and negative) reached 53%, while the accuracy for 2 sentiment classes (positive and negative) increased to 70%.
+Due to the high dimensionality resulting from feature extraction using TF-IDF, I decided to reduce these dimensions using the Principal Component Analysis (PCA) method.
+The aim of this research is to explore how a machine learning algorithm can comprehend sentiment within a sentence in the financial context.